 Git commit comments use the new discussion control

-Lightweight comments left on Git commits has been updated to use the new discussion control.
+We have updated lightweight comments left on Git commits to use the new discussion control.
 This brings support for Markdown in those comments, and rounds out all of the code-commenting features in the web for both Git and TFVC to use the latest experience.

 New tree view control